Greenwich Young People's Council

 Successfully elected Youth Councillors are expected to commit around 4 hours per week.
 A Youth Councillor term of office is for two years.

-The election will take place over October and November.
+The voting period is 17 to 19 November.
 The new GYPC will be announced on 24 November 2015.

 If you are not successfully elected there will be many other opportunities across the year to be involved - including the GYPC Manifesto Forums, which will take place 3 times a year, and the annual GYPC youth conference.